DavidPetrasek/stimulus-modal-window/README.md

 ```

 ## If a window needs to have it's own logic
-1. Specify custom name for a controller
+1. Choose arbitrary name for a controller
 `... {{ stimulus_controller('mw-something', ...`

 2. create such controller